algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

     - Inky: Combines elements of Blinky and Pinky's behavior.
     - Clyde: Switches between random movement and targeting Pac-Man.
   - If Pac-Man collides with a ghost while not under the effects of a power pellet, Pac-Man loses a life.
-- **Fruit (Optional):**
+- **Cherry:**
-  - At certain intervals, a fruit bonus may appear in the maze.
-When Pac-Man collects the fruit, additional points are awarded.
+  - After 70 dots are eaten, a bonus cherry appears in the maze and stays active and displayed on the screen.
+When Pac-Man collects the fruit, 100 additional points are awarded and incremented to the player's score.
+After 170 dots are eaten, another cherry will appear unless the first one is still here.

 #### Game Rules